klyed/hivesmartchain/docs/reference/transactions.md

 This can become difficult to manage over time, and any change would require a restart of the node.
-A more scalable solution is `IdentifyTx`, which allows select participants to be associated with a particular 'node identity' - network address, node key and moniker.
+A more scalable solution is `IdentifyTx`, which allows select participants to be associated with a particular 'node identity' - network address, node key and nodename.
 Once enabled in the config, a node will only allow connection requests from entries in its registry.

 ```toml